Sky blue

+Cumulus clouds showing vertical development against a clear sky.

 Displayed at right is the web colour sky blue.

 Variations

 Celeste

 Celeste (/es/, /it/, /sᵻˈlɛst/) is the colloquial name for the pale turquoise blue colour.
 The same word, meaning "of the sky", is used in Spanish, Portuguese and Italian for the colour.
 Etymologically, it is derived by Latin term caelestis, that means del cielo in Italian.
 There are two "conventional" colours denominated celeste, according to the colour models.
 One is the pure Celeste, (HEX#B2FFFF; RGB 178,255,255)' which may be referred as the "true" celeste as it is traditionally or officially understood; in English, it may also be referred to as Italian sky blue (blu cielo italiano) and Bianchi Green, referring to Bianchi, the famous Italian company for bikes, the first in the history of vehicles, whose colour is characteristic.
 The Japanese equivalent is known as sora iro or mizuiro, referring to the colour of the sky or its reflection on the sea.
 The other one is also another conventional celeste (HEX #99cbff and RGB 153,203,255) containing 100% of blue, associated to a more generic colour of the sky and remembering a type of light zenithal blue and the next sky blue gradations.

 Pure Celeste between Spadafora and Torregrotta, Sicily in September; the colour of the ideal sky is shown with a perfect or near-perfect weather, especially close to the horizon, where the cyan is more evident.